jesustellor/Docker/README.md

 docker run -it --rm -v "$(pwd):/workspace" -w /workspace git-image
 ```

-this will run docker interactive, remove the container when finished, mount the current directory into the container, and set the working directory to the current directory created in the container..
+this will run docker in interactive mode, remove the container when finished, mount the current directory into the container, and set the working directory to the current directory created in the container..

+### VSCODE EXTENSION

+Download the [VSCODE extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) ***Dev Containers**
+press ctrl+shift+p and search for "Dev Containers" Attach to running container and pick the container you have running from the command above.
+It should be the only option unless you have created containers before.

+VSCODE will open with git enabled, but you will see an ubuntu folder, in the above command we created /workspace inside the container so all you have to do is cd `/workspace` the `/` is important because it is at the root of the container..
+if you `dir` here or `ls` you will see the files in your folder, `code filename.js` will open the file in vscode, git add, git commit, git push..
+***NOTE*** dont forget you have to add
+git config --global user.name username
+git config --global user.email email.@email.com